tprasadtp/ubuntu-post-install/README.md

 ### Step 4: Contribute

 Contribute tweaks, improvements ideas back upstream.
-Please note that `gh-pages` branch is complete derivative of master.
+Please note that `gh-pages` branch is derivative master.
 Please checks docs directory for documentation.
 This project uses `mkdocs` for documentation.
 You can use docker-compose to test documentation site.

 ## FAQ & Documentation